 - Apply for new credit in moderation

-You don’t want to seem Credit Hungry; apply for new credit cautiously
+You don’t want to reflect that you are continuously seeking excessive credit; apply for new credit cautiously.

 - Monitor your co-signed, guaranteed and joint accounts monthly